Can I live off campus?

 If I’m traveling abroad during the fall, what do I do?

 Students who are off-campus for the fall cannot be on a room application.
-The Director of Residence Life will reach out to those course particpants during the latter half of the fall semester, and that person will communicate options which are or will be open during the spring.
+The Associate Director of Residence Life will reach out to those course participants during the latter half of the fall semester, and that person will communicate options which are or will be open during the spring.
 In almost every case, it’s easy to find housing on-campus for the spring which meets your preferences.

 I’m planning on living off-campus in the fall – how do I do that?

 Living on campus is required for most students, but there are some exceptions listed in the Student Handbook.
 You can petition to live off-campus via your “My Forms” tab on SC Connect.
 The Dean of Students will evaluate petitions and notify petitioners of their status.
 Living off-campus may affect your financial aid; it’s encouraged that all students planning on living off-campus consult with the Office of Financial Assistance to check into this.

 Next year, can I live where I’m currently at?

 Possibly!
 Please check out the squatting application on the other room selection process page.

 If I’m currently abroad or off-campus, can I be on a housing application?

-Yes, just simply email the Director (firstname.lastname@example.org) to let your intent to live with a certain group be known.
+Yes, just simply email the Associate Director (email@example.com) to let your intent to live with a certain group be known.
 This will take the place of the signature normally required on applications.
 An email can also be attached to an application when it is turned in.

 What do I have to do to live in an alcohol-free apartment building?

 In order to be considered for a alcohol-free apartment building, all people on that application need to fill out an agreement found here.
 This is presented during room selection as your group comes forward to choose a room.

 Are there times when I won’t be allowed to stay in my room?